Confused About Your Financial Aid?

 What should I do if I am selected for verification?

 Collect the requested documents relating to your and your spouse’s or parents’ finances.
-The Office of Student Financial Assistance cannot accept copies of tax forms.
-Students selected for verification must submit IRS tax transcripts, or use the IRS data retrieval tool.
+The Office of Student Financial Assistance cannot accept copies of tax returns.
+Students selected for verification must submit IRS Tax return transcripts, or use the IRS data retrieval tool.

 Complete the verification form.
 Read the instructions carefully and complete all sections that apply to you.
 If a section does not apply to you, make sure you indicate so; do not leave it blank.
 Make sure you collect all required signatures.